 The new two-story New Market Building would be located at approximately the same location as the existing structure and would be faced in highly transparent materials.
 It would improve the urban design of this section of the project site by creating an attractive and accessible community resource.
-The existing parking area on the pier structure between Pier 17 and the New Market Building would be removed and this area would be improved with a publicly accessible landscaped pier.
-The existing esplanade on the project site between the New Market Building and Pier 35 would be improved with new payement, benches, and lighting.
+The existing parking area on the pier structure between Pier 17 and the New Market Building would be removed, and this area would be improved with a publicly accessible landscaped pier.
+The existing esplanade on the project site between the New Market Building and Pier 35 would be improved with new pavement, benches, and lighting.

 Pier 35 could be developed with a landscaped two-tiered structure.
-The north end of Pier 36 would be developed with a cove for small boats.
+The north end of Pier 36 would be developed with public open space, and a cove for small boats would be created at the south end of Pier 42.
 Pier 42 would be developed with a new urban beach with berms similar to dunes.
-These changes to Piers 35, 36, and 42 would greatly alter the urban design of the existing piers as they would be transformed from publicly inaccessible surface parking and pier sheds into publicly accessible waterfront amenities.
+These changes to Piers 35, 36, and 42 would greatly alter the urban design of the existing piers, as they would be transformed from publicly inaccessible surface parking and pier sheds into publicly accessible waterfront amenities.

-The street pattern along some sections of South Street would be modified with the Proposed Action, however, these changes would improve accessibility to the project site and study area.
+The street pattern along some sections of South Street would be modified with the Proposed Action; however, these changes would improve accessibility to the project site and study area.
 The widening and more consistent location of the walkway/bikeway and the extensions and enhancements of the esplanades would improve the urban design of the project site.
 The public amenities proposed for the project site piers would improve accessibility to the waterfront and would provide additional open space and recreation areas in an area of Manhattan where such features are limited.